Understanding Our Fungal Foes

 - When It Hits: Common during prolonged wet spells.

-- Action Tip: Prune affected areas and remove plant debris immediately.
+- Action Tips: Prune affected areas and remove plant debris immediately.
+Avoid overhead watering and space plants to encourage air circulation and good light.

 - Rusts: